gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 When we convert our last fully connected (FC) layer of the CNN to a **1x1** convolutional layer we choose our new conv layer to be big enough so that it will enable us to have this localization effect scaled up to our original input image size then activate pixels to indicate objects and their approximate locations in the scene as shown in above figure.

+One problem with this approach is that we **lose some resolution** every time we do convolution (**encoding or down-sampling**); for example if we are using max-pooling to reduce the size of the input, and allow the neural network to focus on only the most important elements.
+Max pooling does this by only retaining the maximum value for each filtered area, and removing the remaining values.

-One problem with this approach is that we **lose some resolution** every time we do convolution (**encoding or down-sampling**); To solve this problem we also **get some activation from previous layers** and sum/interpolate them together with the **decoded or up-sampled** outputs from the previous layer as shown in below diagram.
+To solve this problem we also **get some activation from previous layers** and sum/interpolate them together with the **up-sampled** outputs when **decoding** from the previous layer as shown in below diagram.

 <p align="center"> <img src="./docs/misc/enc_dec.png"> </p>